ppreshant/flow_cytometry/notes-flowcytometry.md

 # R/cytoset/cytoframes

+## Packages/tools
+- flowCore : core data format (flowFrame et.)
+- [flowWorkspace](https://www.bioconductor.org/packages/release/bioc/vignettes/flowWorkspace/inst/doc/flowWorkspace-Introduction.html#01_Purpose) : gating and operations on facs :
+> samples, groups, transformations, compensation matrices, gates, and population statistics in the gating tree, which is represented as a `GatingSet` object in `R`.
+- [openCyto](https://bioconductor.org/packages/devel/bioc/vignettes/openCyto/inst/doc/HowToAutoGating.html) - Automated gating functions and workflows for serial gating

 ## data format

-Need to understand the data format a bit
+Need to understand the data format a bit flowframe/cytoframe = single files ; set = set of files. cyto - stores data in C for efficiency
-- The cytoset for `S032` dataset has `13` observables, and `26` cells : I assume each observable before and after gain adjustment/filtering and such.
+- The cytoset for `S032` dataset has `13` observables, and `26` cells : I assume each observable before and after gain adjustment/filtering and such?

-- [ ] What is TIME in `fl.set %>% colnames()`? _I assume the number of cells being counted?
-Since the first 4 have fewer, it was because I terminated the PBS samples as they were taking too long.. _
+- [ ] What is TIME in `fl.set %>% colnames()`? _Time is recorded as each event passes through._. _Since the first 4 in S032 have fewer, it was because I terminated the PBS samples as they were taking too long.._
 - [x] Need to figure out how to get the `wellid` from .fcs file headers. _used it to name the individual files when saving them._
 	- Could record these `wellid`s and put them into a column that I could use to merge metadata
 - [ ] Learn how to explore a `flowworkspace::cytoset`